Ability of error correlations to improve the performance of variational quantum algorithms: Error model

 which can, e.g., be imagined as the strength of a magnetic field caused by the fluctuator at its associated qubit.

 At time $t$ (in units of gate time), the state of the fluctuator, $s_{t}$, is retained with probability $0\leq \kappa \leq 1$, and it is reset to $s_0$ with probability $1-\kappa$.
+We refer to $\ka$ as the correlation strength.
 After this process, the state is given by $s_{t+1}=Ts_{t}$, with $T$ the transition matrix,